gersteinlab/MrTADFinder/README.md

 0	320001	360000
 0	360001	400000

+IN this case, there are 77404 lines, representing all genomic bins (chromosome number (0=chr1 etc), start and end points).

 Annotation files based on binning human genome (hg19) in 40kb are provided.
 Users can use different annotation files for different bin sizes or different organisms.

 ##OUTPUT FILE: